-- Using simultaneous imitation and improvisation, nonverbally lead your students into an exploration of Laban's movement efforts actions, space, time, and flow while the recording of Follow Me (Club Mix) performed by Aly-Us is being played.
-Laban's movement effort actions are: Wring, Press, Flick, Dab, Glide, Float, Punch, Slash - During the movement warm up, you can review movement efforts that your students have already experienced or introduce new movement efforts. - Toward the end of the song, guide the students into a circle formation in which you will improvise movement in the middle of the circle in the way that dancers in the urban community traditional dance to house/club genre.
+- Using simultaneous imitation and improvisation, nonverbally lead your students into an exploration of Laban's movement efforts actions, space, time, and flow.
+Laban's movement effort actions: Wring, Press, Flick, Dab, Glide, Float, Punch, Slash - During the movement warm up, you can review movement efforts that your students have already experienced or introduce new movement efforts. - Toward the end of the song, guide the students into a circle formation in which you will improvise movement in the middle of the circle in the way that dancers in the urban community traditional dance to house/club genre.
 You will signal students to individually improvise movement while the same recording is playing, then small groups, and eventually the recording will end with all of the participants improvising movement in the room.

 Teaching notes: The set-up for the creative movement improvisation is from the warmup.
 My students usually create movement for songs they will perform based on their experiences during movement warmups, folk dances and or from watching me model creative movement for them.
 The aforementioned idea is established over time, and it is a classroom norm.
-Nonverbal communication with your students enhanced their communication, collaboration, critical thinking and creativity.
+Nonverbal communication with your students enhanced their communication, collaboration, critical thinking, and creativity.